Warning notification:Warning

 Check your blood glucose more at first, particularly if you're drinking alcohol.

 You can still drink alcohol.
-But drinking too much can cause you to a have a hypo, possibly up to 24 hours later.
+But drinking too much can impact your glucose levels, and cause you to a have a hypo.
+A hypo can happen up to 24 hours after drinking.

 A hypo can also make you look like you're drunk, so it's important your friends know about your diabetes and the signs to look out for.